-The negative ΔS{hyd} that characterizes hydrophobic hydration is believed to be associated with the work of cavity formation to insert the solute, whereas, the negative ΔH{hyd} is related to solutewater interactions(18, 19), although alternative pictures have been proposed(4, 19-21).
+The negative ΔS{hvd} that characterizes hydrophobic hydration is believed to be associated with the work of cavity formation to insert the solute, whereas, the negative ΔH{hyd} is related to solutewater interactions^{23,24}, although alternative pictures have been proposed^{4,24-26}.
 The solvent excluded volume, related to the formation of the cavity, induces a reorganization of water's hydrogen bond (HB) network.
-This cavity work was argued to be especially large because of the small size of water molecules, as opposed to organic solvents, with larger voids, thus, involving the reorganization of less molecules to create a suitable cavity(19, 22).
-Nonetheless, although more sharply defined in water, the most probable size cavities in hexane and dodecane were found to be about the same size as those for water(23).
-There should be an additional contribution to the entropy and enthalpy, related to the water reorganization around the cavity, due to solute-water interactions.
-Lee(19) proposed that the process of hydrophobic hydration could be broken into (a) the formation of a suitable cavity to lodge the solute and (b) the transfer of the solute into this cavity, involving the "turning on" of solute-water interactions.
-According to Lee(19), "changes in the thermodynamic quantities upon introduction of a cavity are entirely due to the solvent reorganization".
-In addition, the enthalpy and entropy contributions associated with the reorganization of water's HB network have been shown to nearly compensate, thus not influencing ΔG{hyd} .(19, 24-29) This water reorganization should, thus, be exclusively related to the solute insertion, and therefore, with solute-water interactions.
+This cavity work was argued to be especially large because of the small size of water molecules, as opposed to organic solvents, with larger voids, thus, involving the reorganization of less molecules to create a suitable cavity^{24,27}.
+Nonetheless, although more sharply defined in water, the most probable size cavities in hexane and dodecane were found to be about the same size as those for water28.
+There should be an additional contribution to the entropy and enthalpy, related to the water reorganization upon solute insertion.
+Lee^{24,27} proposed that the process of hydrophobic hydration could be broken into (a) the formation of a suitable cavity to lodge the solute and (b) the transfer of the solute into this cavity, involving the "turning on" of solute-water interactions.
+According to Lee24, "changes in the thermodynamic quantities upon introduction of a cavity are entirely due to the solvent reorganization".
+Furthermore, the solvent reorganization process upon "turning on" solute-solvent interactions should be an exactly compensating process24.
+In addition, it has been argued that the solvent reorganization around the cavity should also be characterized by an exact entropy-enthalpy compensation^{24,29-32}, and the cavity formation free energy entirely attributed to the entropy decrease associated with volume exclusion33.